Npvivek/Ticket-API/README.md

 # Zoho Ticket API

 A simple API gateway to create and view tickets in Zoho ServiceDesk.
-It handles Zoho's authentication so you don't have to.
+This service handles Zoho's OAuth 2.0 authentication, providing a clean, stable interface for your applications.

 ## Setup